Mary Vere

 Mary Vere (1581–1671) was an English letter writer.

+Background

 She was born Mary Tracy, a daughter of Sir John Tracy (died 1591) of Toddington, Gloucestershire and his wife Anne, a daughter of Thomas Throckmorton (died 1568).
 Her brother Sir Thomas Tracy was a member of the household of Anne of Denmark, as an usher of her privy chamber.

+Career

 She married firstly, William Hoby (died 1603).
 They had two children.

-In October or November 1607 she married the veteran soldier Horace Vere.
+In October or November 1607, she married the veteran soldier Horace Vere.